-Global McCormick hosts an annual Engineering-specific Study Abroad Fair, highlighting study abroad programs specifically for engineers as well as general programs offering engineering options.
-For a list of these program options, visit Global McCormick's website.
+McCormick Global Initiatives hosts an annual Engineering-specific Study Abroad Fair, highlighting study abroad programs specifically for engineers as well as general programs offering engineering options.
+For a list of these program options, visit the Global Initiatives website.

 We also highly recommend scheduling an appointment with a Study Abroad Adviser, who can help identify program options with an engineering-focus or programs that allow you to combine engineering-specific coursework with other non-engineering courses.

 Tips for earning major or minor engineering credit abroad

 - Review the McCormick Study Abroad Checklist (pdf).

 - Research the course descriptions of the classes you plan to take abroad so your advisor can ensure the classes correspond to requirements at Northwestern.

 - Complete petitions for any coursework you wish to use toward degree requirements (other than unrestricted electives).
 This includes courses you wish to use in your theme.
 Math, science, and engineering courses must be evaluated and approved by faculty in the corresponding department.

 - Retain all class descriptions, syllabi, papers, readings, and other course material from your classes overseas; these might be needed to determine the kind of transfer credit you will receive.

 - Credit is not given for repetition of work that has already received Northwestern credit or for internships or independent study not specifically approved and supervised by McCormick School faculty.

 - Read Choosing Courses to Take Abroad, including School-specific requirements.